 Cover the glue with cornstarch then start mixing.
 I am comfortable using my hands.
 You may use your mixing spoon if you want.

-When the ingeredients are completely combined, as shown in the photo, transfer your dough in a counter top or table where you can easily knead it untill it smoothens.
-Brush oil on the table top before kneading to prevent your dough from sticking.
-Or dust your workplace with the remaining cornstarch.
+When the ingredients are completely combined, as shown in the photo, transfer your dough to a countertop or table where you can easily knead it until it smoothens.
+Brush oil on the tabletop before kneading to prevent your dough from sticking, or dust your workplace with the remaining cornstarch.

-Note: If you find your dough to be too soft and sticky, continue kneading while dusting with more cornstarch until you achieve the perfect consistency of dough that you can easily work on when you start molding it in the shape you want.
-If it is too hard and cracking add glue to it or a few drops of water will do to make is more softer for easy molding.
+Note: If you find your dough to be too soft and sticky, continue kneading while dusting with more cornstarch until you achieve the perfect consistency that allows for easy molding into your desired shape.
+If it is too hard and cracking, add glue or a few drops of water to soften it for easier molding.

-You may color the dough using food color.
-Add the food color in the dough then knead it once again till you achieve an even color.
+You can color the dough with food coloring.
+Add the food coloring to the dough, then knead it again until you achieve an even color.

 If you wish to keep the dough for later use.
 Grease the dough and keep it in a plastic seal then place it inside an air tight container to prevent it from drying.